Advanced piece settings in call creation

 These advanced settings work alongside other call settings:

-• Minimum/Maximum Pieces (main Upload Settings): Controls how many pieces each entry can contain
+• Minimum/Maximum Pieces (main Piece Requirements): Controls how many pieces each entry can contain

-• Allowed File Types (main Upload Settings): Which file formats are accepted
+• Allowed File Types (main Piece Requirements): Which file formats are accepted

-• Entry Settings: What information artists must provide (dimensions, materials, etc.)
+• Entry Requirements: What information artists must provide (dimensions, materials, etc.)

 Need More Help?